swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 > **Grammar of a sized array type**
 > _sized-array-type → [ expression `of` type ]_

-Note that while the grammar allows for any expression, this is currently limited to only integer literals, as required by the current implementation of `InlineArray`.
+Note that while the grammar allows for any expression, this is currently limited to only integer literals or integer type parameters, as required by the current implementation of `InlineArray`.
 If that restriction changes, so would the value allowed in the expression in the sugar.

 The new sugar is equivalent to declaring a type of `InlineArray`, so all rules that can be applied to the generic placeholders for the unsugared version also apply to the sugared version: